Settle Your Dispute Early With Anodyne Alternative Dispute Resolution

 Both mediation and arbitration aim to amicably resolve an otherwise contentious dispute in a manner that is largely fair to all parties.
 The parties can often agree to the parameters, scope, and procedure of ADR tailored to the situation at hand.

-CANNABIS MEDIATIONS
+CANNABIS MEDIATION

 I specialize in cannabis business law.